Azure-Samples/active-directory-xamarin-ios/README.md

 # Using ADAL for Objective-C in Xamarin using bindings

+*DEPRECATION NOTE*: ADAL v3 has been released and offers a better experience using Xamarin with iOS than this walkthrough.
+The sample for this [is located here](https://github.com/Azure-Samples/active-directory-dotnet-native-multitarget).
+We recommend you use the new ADAL v3 walkthrough unless you  have a specific reason for requiring the use of the Objective-C  native library such as interoperating with other applications you have written that leverage the Objective-C native library.

 This sample shows how to build a Xamarin binding to our native ADAL for iOS library.
 This is a sample and is not to be used in production.
 For those interested in binding to our iOS library in .Net using Xamarin, this code is a good guide and will build a bindling.dll file for your Xamarin for iOS project for use with Xamarin.

 ## Quick Start